Mercerenies/alakazam/README.rst

     pip install alakazam

-The Alakazam library does not, as of now, have any additional dependencies and is compatible with both Python 2 and 3.
+The Alakazam library does not, as of now, have any additional dependencies and is designed for Python 3.

 Using
 -----